magomimmo/modern-cljs/doc/tutorial-18.md

-In the [previous tutorial][1] we injected the form validators into the corresponding WUI (Web User Interface) in such a way that the user will be notified with the corresponding error messages when she/he types in invalid values in the form.
+In the [previous tutorial][1] we injected the form validators into the corresponding WUI (Web User Interface) in such a way that the user will be notified with the corresponding error messages when she/he types in invalid values.
 To be respectful with the progressive enhancement strategy, we started to inject the form validators into the server-side-only code first.

 ## Introduction

-Instead of immediately going back to the client-side to inject the form validators into the CLJS code, in this tutorial we're going to digress about two topics:
+Instead of immediately going back to the client-side to inject the same validators into the CLJS code, in this tutorial we're going to digress about two topics:

 * the setup of a more comfortable browser REPL, if compared with the one covered in previous tutorials (i.e. [Tutorial 2][2] [Tutorial 3][3] and [Tutorial 7][4])
-* the setup of a more comfortable project structure by using the `profiles` features of [Leiningen][5]
+* the setup of a more comfortable project structure obtained by using the [Leiningen][5] `profiles`.

 > NOTE 1: I suggest you to keep track of your work by issuing the
 > following commands at the terminal: